FAQ

 Q: What supporting documents are required?

-Q: What is the recertification process and how does it work?
+Q: What was the recertification process and how did it work?

-A: The VMRP requires that eligible homeowners recertify their income, household size, and COVID-19 financial hardship every 30 days to continue to receive forward mortgage payment assistance until they reach the $50,000 assistance cap.
-The VMRP will no longer provide forward mortgage payment assistance after posting October 2023 payments due to limited funding.
+The VMRP required eligible homeowners recertify their income, household size, and COVID-19 financial hardship every 30 days to continue to receive forward mortgage payment assistance until they reached the $50,000 assistance cap or no longer experienced a financial hardship.
+The VMRP stopped providing forward mortgage payment assistance after October 2023 due to limited funding.

 Q: What types of properties does VMRP cover?